tomhiggins/BishBashBosh/README.md

 **Android Termux One Line One Show Streamer**  -  To be run on an Android device that has Termux installed.
 Also apt-get install wget mpv .This will stream the **most current** episode offered in the podcast's rss feeds.
 It will play them one at at time on the Android device.
 Can be played in the background.
 Enter/Return key to skip to the next podcast.

+ **Windows One Line All Shows Stream** - This will stream every show in all the podcasts you have listed in the **podcasts.txt** file

+**Windows One Line One Show Per Podcast Stream** - This will stream the most current show from all the podcasts you have listed in the **podcasts.txt** file

 **BishBashBosh** running in a Linux terminal and being controled from a web browser
 ![alt tag](https://github.com/tomhiggins/BishBashBosh/raw/master/bishbashboshss.jpg)